mikewesthad/phaser-3-tilemap-blog-posts/posts/post-5/README.md

 _↳ Dropping emoji like last time, except now they get angry when they collide._

 When an emoji collides with something, we'll make it play a short angry face animation.
 Here is another [starter template](https://codesandbox.io/s/l5ko8wo917) for this section where you can code along.
 It has a tilemap set up with Matter bodies on the tiles.
-Note: Phaser versions 3.11 and lower had a bug with Matter's "collisionEnd", but it's patched now in 3.12 and up.
+Note: Phaser versions 3.11 and lower had a bug with Matter's `collisionEnd`, but it's patched now in 3.12 and up.
 The starter project uses 3.12.

-When the player clicks on the screen, we drop a Matter-enabled emoji.
+When the player clicks on the screen, we will drop a Matter-enabled emoji.
 Last time we used a [`Phaser.Physics.Matter.Image`](https://photonstorm.github.io/phaser3-docs/Phaser.Physics.Matter.Image.html) for the emoji, but this time we'll use a [`Phaser.Physics.Matter.Sprite`](https://photonstorm.github.io/phaser3-docs/Phaser.Physics.Matter.Sprite.html) so that we can use an animation.
 This goes into our Scene's `create` method:

 ```js
 // Drop some 1x grimacing emoji sprite when the mouse is pressed